-Results: A two stage least squares was used to overcome endogeneity problems23.
-Results showed that both coefficients of COVID related risk indices had highly significant estimates with negative signs revealing that the higher the country is at risk of having weak demographic, health related and institutional factors in copying with the pandemic, the lower the score it gets for FS.
-This implies that the various existing structural rigidities in various countries that could limit their ability to handle the pandemic are negatively related to their FS level.
-As Table 3 shows, the coefficient of the lack of coping capacity in confronting the pandemic had a higher magnitude compared to that of hazard and exposure.
-Looking at the details of the measures upon which each sub-index is built, institutional aspects like weak governance and high corruption, as well as health related infrastructural deficiencies that limit the ability to cope with the pandemic, are all related to higher levels of FI with a higher degree compared to demographic variables like population density, urban population growth or population living in slums.
-This adds up more complexity to the transmission mechanisms, previously discussed in Section Two, being not only limited to supply and demand pathways.
+Table 3 shows, the coefficient of the lack of coping capacity in confronting the pandemic had a higher magnitude compared to that of hazard and exposure.
+Looking at the details of the measures upon which each sub-index is built, institutional aspects like weak governance and high corruption, as well as health-related infrastructural deficiencies that limit the ability to cope with the pandemic, are all related to higher levels of FI with a higher degree compared to demographic variables like population density, urban population growth, or population living in slums.
+This adds up more complexity to the transmission mechanisms, previously discussed in section two, being not only limited to supply and demand pathways.

-The significant coefficients for food inflation and GDP per capita (as measures for accessibility and affordability) as well as the food availability proxy and their corresponding signs (Table 3) are in line with the theoretical and conceptual framework previously discussed.
+The significant coefficients for food inflation and GDP per capita (as measures for accessibility and affordability) as well as the food availability proxy and their corresponding signs (Table 3) are in line with the conceptual framework discussed in section one.
 Coefficients of the MENA dummy interactive terms showed significant estimates for both indices with much worse results regarding the lack of coping capacities associated with lower levels of FS compared to the rest of the world.
-This puts the region at a disadvantaged situation regarding its coping capacity limitations as represented by the weak governance, corruption and fragile health systems compared to the rest of the world.
+This puts the region at a disadvantaged situation regarding its coping capacity limitations as represented by the weak governance, corruption, and fragile health systems compared to the rest of the world.
 The coefficient concerning the exposure and hazard index showed a counterintuitive positive link with FS, though with a negligible magnitude.
-Though it is difficult to interpret such result, the negligible effect implies highly weak relationship.
+Though it is difficult to interpret such a result, the negligible effect implies a highly weak relationship.